RuxiC/IntroductionToRobotics/README.md

 A link to a video showcasing functionality: https://youtu.be/RYj0fW0AqT4

-## hw5_Mini_Matrix_Game
+## hw6_Mini_Matrix_Game

 This homework involves developing a small game on the 8x8 matrix.
 The game has 3 types of elements: player (blinks slowly), bombs (blinks fast), wall (doesn’t blink).
 The basic idea is that the game generates walls on the map (50% of the map) and then you move around with the player and destroy them.
+At the end of the game (if you manage to destroy all the walls), a smiling face will appear on the matrix.
 I chose to do it Bomberman style.
 For this task I used a joystick, 8x8 LED matrix, a MAX7219, one capicitor, resistors and wires.

 ![Photo of my setup](https://github.com/RuxiC/IntroductionToRobotics/blob/main/Homeworks/Mini_Matrix_Game.jpeg?raw=true)